jliljebl/flowblade/flowblade-trunk/docs/creating_user_folder_bindings.md

 /home/path/to/your/repository/install/flowblade-trunk/flowblade
 ```

-Launch Flowblade with script above.
+Launch Flowblade with the script above.